syntaxwhisper/music-library-guide/README.md

 Before creating lyrics manually, it is often worth checking LRCLIB directly.

 In many cases, the lyrics already exist but were indexed under slightly different metadata.
-Common causes include:

-* special characters in album or artist names
-* alternative spellings or aliases for the same artist
-* tracks appearing on multiple releases with identical duration
-* minor metadata differences that prevent automatic matching
+The most common causes are metadata mismatches: special characters in artist or album names, alternative spellings, tracks shared across multiple releases, or minor differences in duration that prevent a confident automatic match.
 A quick manual search on LRCLIB can sometimes locate lyrics that automated tools failed to find.

 If no suitable lyrics are available, LRCGET also provides tools for manual synchronization.